Barath0n/blackjack-1/README.md

 This branch preserves the legacy v0.1.9-pre version of the Blackjack project.

 It is kept for historical reference and compatibility.
-Current development takes place on the `master` branch.
+Current development takes place on the `remastered` branch.

 ## Original project